10 Best Password Managers for Mac in 2024 + Coupons

 I tested the top password managers on the market to find the best one for macOS in 2024.
 I researched, used, and compared each password manager, looking for apps that are highly secure, easy to use, and provide useful additional features for Mac users — all for a good price.

-The password managers on this list all provide significant improvements over iCloud Keychain, thanks to additional tools and features like better dark web monitoring, emergency access, and 2FA compatibility — as well as excellent integration with the macOS ecosystem.
-And my #1 pick (1Password) even has a Travel Mode that lets you hide password vaults for extra security.
+The password managers on this list all provide significant improvements over iCloud Keychain and Passwords, thanks to additional tools and features, advanced sharing and vault-organization options, and the ability to store much more than passwords.
+And my #1 pick (1Password) even has a Travel Mode that lets you hide password vaults for extra security and virtual cards that help protect you from financial fraud.

 🥇1.
 1Password — Best Overall Password Manager for Mac in 2024